Tag: boundary setting

 Managing caregiver stress means taking care of yourself, planning your time wisely and getting support from others.
 By noticing stress early, setting achievable goals and using helpful resources, you can balance your caregiving duties with your own well-being.
 Don’t be afraid to ask for help — there are support groups, tools, and community programs to assist you.
 Remember, your health matters just as much as the health of the person you are caring for.

-• Finding Balance When You Juggle Caregiver Duties
+• 3 Ways to Find Balance When You Juggle Caregiver Duties

 Stressed young woman with her face in her hands